 Overview

-NRAs, regional regulatory bodies, and global regulatory networks play a vital role in making sure safe, effective, and quality-assured products are available to patients.
+Regulatory convergence and regulatory reliance help national regulatory authorities (NRAs), regional regulatory bodies, and global regulatory networks enable resilient health systems, while ensuring safe, effective, and quality-assured medical products are available to patients.

 As well as actively supporting these networks, we help forge and extend links between harmonization initiatives that strengthen all regulatory systems.